Restoration

 Seek Ye First

-Before we can assign terms to the things that exist only in the kingdom of heaven, we need to become familiar with this kingdom.
-Allow me to give you a tour of the kingdom of heaven, so you can see for yourself the things that the words in our Biblical vocabulary were meant to represent.
-I will do this by constructing a model that will help you visualize the kingdom of heaven.
+Before we can assign terms to the things that exist only in the kingdom of God, we need to become familiar with this kingdom.
+Allow me to give you a tour of the kingdom of God, so you can appreciate the things that the words in our Biblical vocabulary were meant to represent.
+I will do this by constructing a model that will help you visualize the kingdom of God.

 Untangling the Language